M270 Multiple Launch Rocket System

-The M270 Multiple Launch Rocket System (M270 MLRS) is an American-developed armored, self-propelled, multiple rocket launcher.
+The M270 Multiple Launch Rocket System (M270 MLRS) is an American armored self-propelled multiple launch rocket system.

-The U.S. Army variant of the MLRS vehicle is based on the chassis of the Bradley Fighting Vehicle.
-The first M270s were delivered in 1983.
-The MLRS were subsequently adopted by several NATO countries and other countries.
-The MLRS first saw service with the United States in the 1991 Gulf War.
-The MLRS has been upgraded to fire guided missiles, and has been used by Ukraine in the 2022 Russian invasion of Ukraine.
+The U.S. Army variant of the M270 is based on the chassis of the Bradley Fighting Vehicle.
+The first M270s were delivered in 1983, and were adopted by several NATO and non-NATO militaries.
+The platform first saw combat with the United States in the 1991 Gulf War.
+It has received multiple improvements since its inception, including the ability to fire guided missiles.
+M270s have been used by Ukraine in the Russian invasion of Ukraine.